Body theory: Origin and development

-Theories

-Freud's "bounded body"
+Freud and early sociology

 Sigmund Freud explored the concept of the body through his notion of the "bounded body" in the essay Beyond the Pleasure Principle.
 He noted that a completely closed body is deprived of the means of ongoing life while an absolutely open one without borders would not be a body at all because it would have no ongoing identity.
 Freud maintained that what is required is a bounded body that has a border or membrane that enables it to have a communion with an outside.
 German sociologist Norbert Elias, one of the earliest body theorists, posited a related theory, which holds that the body is malleable since it evolves in and is shaped by social configurations.
 It is also interdependent with other bodies in a variety of ways.
 This approach to body theory views the body as continually in a flux, undergoing changes, which are many and largely unforeseen.
 Elias also identified the processes that made it possible for the modern self to emerge within a civilized or controlled body.

+Contemporary philosophy

-Michel Foucault's theory of the body, on the other hand, focuses on how it serves as a site of discourse and power as well as an object of discipline and control.
+Michel Foucault's theory of the body focuses on how it serves as a site of discourse and power as well as an object of discipline and control.
 He argued that the materiality of power operates on the bodies of individuals to create the kind of body that the society needs.
-This conceptualization of the body is related to theories with feminist orientations.
-There are also feminist interpretations that view the female body as socially, culturally, and legally defined in terms of their sexual availability to men.

 Recent theories have given rise to labels such as the naturalistic and materialistic body.
 The former, which sociologist Chris Shilling advocated, focuses on the idea that there is a biological explanation and basis for human behavior.
 This is demonstrated in the suggestion that human behavior is explained by and encoded within the gene.

+Foucault's theory of biopower posits that the modern era is defined by the progression from the deductive state power of being able to take away the life or livelihood of citizens, practiced by absolute monarchies through taxation and capital punishment, to the productive state power practiced by liberal democracies through healthcare and welfare to establish a state monopoly on the acts of granting life and health.

+Queer and feminist theory

+Foucault's analysis of the body is frequently cited in queer and feminist theory, which hold the othering of queer or female bodies as a cornerstone of many different types of social disenfranchisement.
+Interpretations include views of the female body as socially, culturally, and legally defined in terms of its sexual availability to men.
+Gender scholar Judith Butler is well known for their theory of the social construction of gender, which extends social constructionism and performativity towards male and female bodies as aspects of sex and gender.
+Butler also argued that the classification, or "citing", of certain types of bodies as queer constitutes a unique form of performance, demonstrated in subcultures such as drag queens as a conflict between the masculine or feminine identities performed in public and the underlying, "unperformable" concepts they represent.